simonorrstudio/grassy_knoll/source/survey.markdown

 footer: true
 ---

-{% google_form 1Rg53eiJDfaKlSEWvFEbDIDqmY1lmW_jSxFsBBxh6b14 Thanks a Million.
-Note that you must be logged in to your WU Google account to take this survey. %}
+Thanks a million!
+If a login form appears, please login with your WU credentials.

+{% google_form 1Rg53eiJDfaKlSEWvFEbDIDqmY1lmW_jSxFsBBxh6b14 %}